imaarov/Sendov/README.md

 # Sendov
-simple sending script for api purpose
+simple sending script for api purpose (its old repo and have some bug)

 ## TODOS
 - ### Support EXCEL